Clinical Trials Reporting Program

 - Standardized person and organization data elements

-- Any trial conducted at an NCI-designated Cancer Center (with P30 center core grant), including all industrial trials
+- All trials conducted at an NCI-Designated Cancer Center (with P30 center core grant), including all industrial trials

 Use of Clinical Trial Information

-NCI-designated Cancer Centers and other grantees can log in to CTRP and perform searches on all trials they have submitted as well as those where they are listed as a participating site.
-If a center requires a more detailed report on their trials, they may submit a request via the CTRO (email@example.com) and a CTRP analyst will work with them to generate a custom report.
+Staff from NCI-Designated Cancer Centers and other grantees can log in to CTRP and perform searches on trials they have submitted.
+If a center requires a more detailed report on their trials, they may submit a request via the Clinical Trials Reporting Office (CTRO, email@example.com) and a CTRP analyst will work with them to generate a custom report.

 Origin of CTRP

-CTRP was established in response to a recommendation made by the NCI Clinical Trials Working Group (CTWG) to the National Cancer Advisory Board (NCAB), and reiterated by the Institute of Medicine’s (IOM) report titled A National Cancer Clinical Trials System for the 21st Century: Reinvigorating the NCI Cooperative Group Program.
+CTRP was established in response to a recommendation made by the NCI Clinical Trials Working Group (CTWG) to the National Cancer Advisory Board (NCAB).

-- NCI had no electronic database that captured all NCI supported trials and their accrual
+- NCI had no electronic database that captured all cancer clinical trials directly or indirectly funded by NCI and their accrual

-- R01s, R21s, P01s, SPORE grants and institutionally-supported trials using NCI-funded Cancer Center infrastructure resources were particularly difficult to identify
+- Trials funded by R01s, R21s, P01s, SPORE grants and institutionally-supported trials using NCI-funded Cancer Center infrastructure resources (P30) were particularly difficult to identify

-- Available databases did not allow NCI and the broader cancer community to:
+- Available databases did not allow NCI and the broader cancer community to monitor accrual, identify gaps and duplicative trials and prioritize the development of new clinical trials.